-- A. The Enforcement Officer shall conduct an on-site inspection and collect any fees associated with the application for a Small WTG. - B. The Town Clerk shall notify all adjacent landowners of such application by certified mail, at the Applicant's expense, within ten (10) business days of the submission of the Small WTG application. - C. The Enforcement Officer shall notify the Applicant within thirty (30) days from the date of submission whether the application is complete.
+A. The Enforcement Officer shall conduct an on-site inspection and collect any fees associated with the application for a Small wind turbine generator.

+- B. The Town Clerk shall notify all adjacent landowners of such application by certified mail, at the Applicant's expense, within ten (10) business days of the submission of the Small wind turbine generator application. - C. The Enforcement Officer shall notify the Applicant within thirty (30) days from the date of submission whether the application is complete.
 If the application is deemed to be incomplete, the Enforcement Officer shall indicate the additional information needed.
 The application shall be deemed to be abandoned unless the Applicant provides the information requested, or submits in writing the reason for any delay, within thirty (30) days from the date of such notice.
-The Enforcement Officer may, in his or her discretion, grant an extension of time not to exceed sixty (60) days.

-- D. A decision to approve or reject the Small WTG application or to approve the Small WTG application with conditions shall be made by the Enforcement Officer within thirty (30) days from the date of completion of the application.
-The Enforcement Officer's decision must be based on whether the application complies with the requirements of this 2020 Local Law. - E. No public hearing is required for a Small WTG application but adjacent landowners may request a meeting with the Enforcement Officer to review compliance with the applicable standards under this 2020 Local Law.
+The Enforcement Officer may, in his or her discretion, grant an extension of time not to exceed sixty (60) days. - D. A decision to approve or reject the Small wind turbine generator application or to approve the Small wind turbine generator application with conditions shall be made by the Enforcement Officer within thirty (30) days from the date of completion of the application.
+The Enforcement Officer's decision must be based on whether the application complies with the requirements of this 2021 Local Law. - E. No public hearing is required for a Small wind turbine generator application but adjacent landowners may request a meeting with the Enforcement Officer to review compliance with the applicable standards under this 2021 Local Law.
 Any information provided to the Enforcement Officer shall be shared with the Applicant to allow a response before a final determination is made regarding the Wind Energy Permit.